 (2) The soil exhibited PID or FID readings in excess of background levels.

 (c) Soil Analytical Results Exceed Most Stringent MAC but Do Not Exceed Tiered Approach to Corrective Action Objectives (TACO) Residential.
-When the soil analytical results indicate that detected levels exceed the most stringent MAC but do not exceed TACO Tier 1 Soil Remediation Objectives for Residential Properties pursuant to 35 IAC 742 Appendix B Table A, the excavated soil can be utilized within the right-of-way or managed and disposed off-site as “uncontaminated soil” according to Article 202.03.
+When the soil analytical results indicate that detected levels exceed the most stringent MAC but do not exceed TACO Tier 1 Soil Remediation Objectives for Residential Properties pursuant to 35 Ill.
+Admin.
+Code 742 Appendix B Table A, the excavated soil can be utilized within the right-of-way as embankment or fill, when suitable, or managed and disposed of off-site according to Article 202.03.
 However, the excavated soil cannot be taken to a CCDD facility or an USFO.

 (d) Groundwater.
-When groundwater analytical results indicate the detected levels are above Appendix B, Table E of 35 Illinois Administrative Code 742, the most stringent Tier 1 Groundwater Remediation Objectives for Groundwater Component of the Groundwater Ingestion Route for Class 1 groundwater, the groundwater shall be managed off-site as a special waste.
-The groundwater shall be containerized and trucked to an off-site treatment facility or may be discharged to a sanitary sewer or combined sewer when permitted by the local sewer authority.
-Groundwater discharged to a sewer shall be pre-treated to remove particulates and measured with a calibrated flow meter to comply with applicable discharge limits.
-A copy of the permit shall be provided to the Engineer prior to discharging groundwater to the sewer.
+When groundwater analytical results indicate the detected levels are above Appendix B, Table E of 35 Ill.
+Admin.
+Code 742, the most stringent Tier 1 Groundwater Remediation Objectives for Groundwater Component of the Groundwater Ingestion Route for Class 1 groundwater, the groundwater shall be managed off-site as a special waste or hazardous waste as applicable.
+Special waste groundwater shall be containerized and trucked to an off-site treatment facility, or may be discharged to a sanitary sewer or combined sewer when permitted by the local sewer authority.
+Groundwater discharged to a sanitary sewer or combined sewer shall be pre-treated to remove particulates and measured with a calibrated flow meter to comply with applicable discharge limits.
+A copy of the permit shall be provided to the Engineer prior to discharging groundwater to the sanitary sewer or combined sewer.

-All groundwater encountered within trenches may be managed within the trench and allowed to infiltrate back into the ground.
-If the groundwater cannot be managed within the trench it must be removed as a special or hazardous waste.
-The Contractor is prohibited from managing groundwater within the trench by discharging it through any existing or new storm sewer.
+Groundwater encountered within trenches may be managed within the trench and allowed to infiltrate back into the ground.
+If the groundwater cannot be managed within the trench, it may be discharged to a sanitary sewer or combined sewer when permitted by the local sewer authority, or it shall be containerized and trucked to an off-site treatment facility as a special waste or hazardous waste.
+The Contractor is prohibited from discharging groundwater within the trench through a storm sewer.
 The Contractor shall install backfill plugs within the area of groundwater contamination.

 One backfill plug shall be placed down gradient to the area of groundwater contamination.
 Backfill plugs shall be installed at intervals not to exceed 50 ft (15 m).
 Backfill plugs are to be 4 ft (1.2 m) long, measured parallel to the trench, full trench width and depth.
 Backfill plugs shall not have any fine aggregate bedding or backfill, but shall be entirely cohesive soil or any class of concrete.
 The Contractor shall provide test data that the material has a permeability of less than 10-7 cm/sec according to ASTM D 5084, Method A or per another test method approved by the Engineer.